Snowstorm essentials checklist

 • Extra paper products like toilet paper and paper towels

-You’ll do just fine for a few days with those pantry staples alone, but if you have time to get to the grocery store before the big storm hits, it’s nice to have these on hand:
+You'll be fine for a few days with those pantry staples alone, but if you have time to get to the grocery store before the big storm hits, it's nice to have these on hand:

 • Fresh bread